 - Odor control of all major odor sources

 This treatment process was selected because of the benefits it offers in terms of reliability, simplicity, flexibility, sustainability, odor control, and cost.
-CH2M assumed operations of the facility in September 2011 and will operate it through construction and for the following 20 years after construction is complete.
+Jacobs assumed operations of the facility in September 2011 and will operate it through construction and for the following 20 years after construction is complete.
 Design was completed in early 2012 and construction started in March 2012.
-As of November 2012, the project is 33% complete and over 90,000 work hours completed without any safety incidients.
-The project is scheduled for completion in 2014.
+By November 2012, the project was 33% complete and over 90,000 work hours completed without any safety incidents.
+The project was completed in 2014.